GivEnergy/giv_tcp/README.md

 # GivTCP
 ## TCP Modbus connection to MQTT/JSON for Givenergy Battery/PV Invertors

-This project allows connection to the GivEnergy invertors via TCP Modbus.
-Access is through the native Wifi/Ethernet dongle and can be connected to through either the local LAN network or directly through the inbuilt SSID AP.
+This project opens a connection to the GivEnergy invertors via TCP Modbus.
+Access is given through the native Wifi/Ethernet dongle and can be connected via either LAN or directly through the inbuilt SSID AP.

-In basis of this project is a connection to a Modbus TCP server which runs on the wifi dongle, so all you need is somewhere to run the script on the same network.
-You will need the following to make it work:
+The basis of this project is a connection to the Modbus TCP server which runs on the wifi dongle.
+All you need is run the script on the same network.
+The following is needed to make it work:
-* GivEnergy Invertor properly commissioned and working
+* GivEnergy Invertor that is commissioned and online.
 * IP address of the invertor

 ## Docker
-Reccomended usage is through the Docker container found here: https://hub.docker.com/repository/docker/britkat/giv_tcp-ma This will set up a self-running service which will publish data as required and provide a REST interface for control.
+You can find the Docker container repo here: https://hub.docker.com/repository/docker/britkat/giv_tcp-ma This will set up a self-running service which will publish data as required and provide a REST interface for control.
 An internal MQTT broker can be activiated to make data avalable on the network.

 * Docker image is multi-architecture so docker should grab the correct version for your system (tested on x86 and rpi3)
 * Create a container with the relevant ENV variables below (mimicing the settings.py file)
 * Set the container to auto-restart to ensure reliability
-* Out of the box the default setup enables local MQTT broker and REST service (see below for details)
+* From out of the box, the default setup enables local MQTT broker and REST service (see below for details)
-* For Invertor autodiscovery to function your container must run on the "Host" network within docker (not Bridge).
+* For Invertor autodiscovery to function, your container must run on the "Host" network within docker (not Bridge).
 If it fails then you will need to manually add in INVERTOR_IP to the env variables

 ### Installation
 The simplist installation method for GivTCP is to use the built-in self-run option which will automatically connect to your invertor and grab the data.